 I would love to share the stage with a former Royal Ballet Dancer, Zenaida Yanowsky, who danced with the Royal Ballet Company for 23 years.
 The role of the Queen of Hearts in the Royal Ballet’s ‘Alice in Wonderland’ was created on her and I had the opportunity to be taught the solo by her.
-Her performance qualities are truly inspiring, and the detail of acting out every step is something I would love to interact with on stage.
+Her performance qualities are truly inspiring, and the detail of acting out every step is something I would love to perform.

 What goes through your mind just before you perform?

-Just before I perform I like to try to clear my mind, and not think about the dance steps in the upcoming pieces, as I find that this simply worries me and doesn’t help my performance.
+Just before I perform I like to clear my mind, and not think about the dance steps in the upcoming pieces.
 Instead I like to concentrate on finding happiness within myself, and staying very calm to prepare for the performance.

 What do you like/admire most about San Diego Ballet?

 I love the variety of repertoire that the San Diego Ballet has to offer.
-From more contemporary and neo-classical pieces to very classical ballets, the San Diego Ballet has it all, and I really enjoy trying all the different types of choreography.
+From more contemporary and neo-classical pieces to very classical ballets, the San Diego Ballet has it all.
 I also really admire the high standard of the dancers and am inspired every day by the talent around me.